 Director, Parkinson’s Foundation Center of Excellence

 I am a board-certified neurologist who specializes in Movement Disorders at the University of Colorado Anschutz Medical Campus.
 I completed undergraduate and medical school education at Vanderbilt University.
-Following medical school, I completed Neurology training at the University of Virginia and Movement Disorders training at the University of Pennsylvania.
+Following medical school, I completed neurology training at the University of Virginia and movement disorders training at they University of Pennsylvania.
 While at the University of Pennsylvania, I also obtained a Master of Science in Clinical Epidemiology.
 My research focuses on disparities in outcomes and care for patients with Parkinson’s disease.
 I provide treatment and care for patients with Parkinson’s disease, atypical Parkinsonism, dystonia, ataxia, chorea, tics, restless leg syndrome, and myoclonus.
 I also perform botulinum toxin injections for dystonia, spasticity, and other neurologic conditions, as well as deep brain stimulation programming for Parkinson’s disease, essential tremor, and dystonia.
 I see patients at the University of Colorado Anschutz Medical Campus.

 Trevor Hawkins, MD (he/him/his)